Overview

 Richard E. Deeg, Professor, Department of Political Science, College of Liberal Arts; PhD, Massachusetts Institute of Technology.

-Kevin J. Delaney, Professor, Department of Sociology, College of Liberal Arts; PhD, State University of New York Stony Brook.
+Kevin J. Delaney, Professor, Department of Sociology, College of Liberal Arts; PhD, State University of New York at Stony Brook.

 James Michael DeLise, Associate Professor of Instruction, Department of Intellectual Heritage Program, College of Liberal Arts; PhD, Temple University.